HLAA in Colorado

 Colorado advocates are working hard to increase OC showings.
 On June 12, 2021, Cinemark Theaters in Colorado began voluntary OC showings.
 Soon Regal, AMC and other theaters followed suit.
 Today nearly 50 theaters offer OC shows.
 Most recently MetroLux Dine-In Theatres at The Foundry in downtown Loveland began showing OC movies on Sundays and Tuesdays.

 If your local theater doesn’t offer OC, request OC to convey the demand.
 Do/Help/Know more by joining advocacy efforts and events with the Hearing Loss Association of America (HLAA) Colorado, other organizations, and individuals supporting OC.
+Learn more at Coming to a Theater Near You: Closed Captions and Open Captions at the Movies.

 Picture